Sad clown paradox: Pagliacci joke

 A joke dating from at least the 19th century exemplifies the sad clown paradox.
-The joke involves a doctor recommending his depressed patient to visit a great clown in town (typically named "Pagliacci"), but it turns out that the patient is actually the clown out of costume.
+The joke involves a doctor recommending his depressed patient to visit a great clown in town (in modern versions often named Pagliacci), but it turns out that the patient is actually the clown out of costume.

 An 1814 book on public speaking attributes the story to Carlina, "a droll buffoon of the Italian stage at Paris".
-The joke also appears in the Spanish poem Reír Llorando (Laughing While Crying) by the late 19th century Mexican poet Juan de Dios Peza.
-The poem tells of an English actor called 'Garrick' that a doctor recommends to his patient as the only cure for his loss of interest in life, whereupon the patient reveals that he indeed is Garrick.
+The joke also appears in the Spanish poem Reír Llorando ("Laughing While Crying") by the late 19th century Mexican poet Juan de Dios Peza.
+The poem tells of an English actor called Garrick that a doctor recommends to his patient as the only cure for his loss of interest in life, whereupon the patient reveals that he indeed is Garrick.
 It has been suggested that this Garrick was the entertainer Joseph Grimaldi.
 The joke also appears in the closing lines of Ralph Waldo Emerson's essay, "The Comic," collected in Letters and Social Aims (1875); Emerson's comedian is named Carlini.

 The poem was then seen as a story in the 1910s, again, with the performer called 'Grimaldi', and again from the 1930s, featuring a clown called 'Grock', suggested as being the Swiss clown Charles Adrien Wettach.

-The 1987 graphic novel Watchmen includes the character of Rorschach telling the story and naming the clown as Pagliacci.
+Alan Moore's 1987 graphic novel Watchmen includes the character of Rorschach telling the story and naming the clown as Pagliacci.

+Moore's phrasing of the joke became an internet meme in the early 2010s, using the name Pagliacci but giving alternate punchlines such as "But doctor, I don't think you understand depression."
+The original Pagliacci punchline was widely repeated on social media in 2014 following the death of Robin Williams.